-Josephine O’Donnell, daughter of Joseph and our current Chairman, said: “The Sunbathers has been in our family since they left their original place at Waterloo station.
+Josephine O’Donnell, daughter of Joseph and our current Chair, said: “The Sunbathers has been in our family since they left their original place at Waterloo station.

 “Having brothers who were much older than me, I used to play around The Sunbathers as a small child, calling them my friends Adam and Eve.
 It is a fine way to continue their story to see them take pride of place at Waterloo.”

 Thank you to Network Rail for the photos.